Ivancaminal72/mcv-m5/README.md

 ## Tasks:
 ### Task A Run the provided code
-We fixed some errors to be able to run the initial code
+We fixed some errors to be able to run the initial code From the <a href="https://drive.google.com/open?id=1DIopyfM3Wg2niLuBZgtusZNMgLWBS2WCZVhSy03qhpo"> dataset analysis </a> we can conclide that: <br/>

+Kitti and Camvid have the same classes. <br/>
+Kitti dataset: the images are taken at the same time of day and there is an important contrast between sun and shadow, making it difficult to segment them. <br/>
+Camvid dataset: the streets are more similar, but differ at the time of day, that we can observe in the lighting. <br/>

+Cityscapes and Synthia_rand_cityscapes have the same classes. <br/>
+Cityscapes dataset: it is similar in terms of illumination and color even though they are from different german cities.
+These images differ more in content (pedestrians, bicycles, vehicles, etc) <br/>
+Synthia_rand_cityscapes differs on the scene.
+There are groups of the same scene which differ on the moment of the day.
+We can observe it on the illumination, shadows or even the rain.

 ### Task B Read two papers
 <a href="https://drive.google.com/open?id=1VYtMOV2C7_Hu8RWosBKHoK6gU4sEQEzX9hx0OHHMS_I"> FCN </a>  and